Hydrodynamic limit for a chain with thermal and mechanical boundary forces: Proofs of the hydrodynamic limit theorems

 By the microscopic evolution equations, see \eqref{eq:qdynamicsbulk}--\eqref{eq:qdynamicsbound}, we have (cf.~\eqref{disc-approx})

-As usual, the symbol $o_n(1)$ denotes an expression that vanishes with $n\to+\infty$.
+As usual, the symbol $o_n(1)$ denotes an expression that {tends to zero} with $n\to+\infty$.
 The dynamics of the averages $(\bar{\mathbf{r}}(t),\bar{\mathbf{p}}(t))$ is easy to deduce from the evolution equations (see also \eqref{eq:pdyn-bar} where it is detailed).
 We can therefore rewrite the right hand side of \eqref{eq:timevol1} as

-Since $G$ is smooth we have $ \lim_{n\to+\infty}\sup_{x\in \T_n}\big|(\nabla_nG)_x- G'(x)\big|=0. $ Using this and Proposition \ref{cor013112-19z} one can show that the second expression in \eqref{eq:timevol+b} converges to $0$, leaving as the only possible significant the first term.
+Since $G$ is smooth we have $ \lim_{n\to+\infty}\sup_{x\in \T_n}\big|(\nabla_nG)_x- G'(x)\big|=0. $ Using this and Proposition \ref{cor013112-19z} one shows that the second expression in \eqref{eq:timevol+b} converges to $0$, leaving as the only possible significant the first term.
 Summing by parts and recalling that $G(0)=0$, it can be rewritten as

-Therefore, we need to understand the macroscopic behavior of the boundary strech variables, which is done thanks to Lemma \ref{lem:bound2}: from \eqref{ex-2-l1} we conclude that the second term vanishes, as $n\to+\infty$.
+Therefore, we need to understand the macroscopic behavior of the boundary strech variables, which is done thanks to Lemma \ref{lem:bound2}: from \eqref{ex-2-l1} we conclude that the second term {tends to zero}, as $n\to+\infty$.
 Using again \eqref{ex-2-l1} but for the right boundary we infer that \eqref{eq:timevol3} can be written as

 where $\lim_{n\to+\infty} \sup_{s\in[0,t]}o_n(s)=0$.
 Thanks to Proposition \ref{cor013112-19z} we know that for a given $t_*>0$

 The above means, in particular that the sequence $\{\bar r^{(n)}(\cdot)\}_{n\ge1}$ is bounded in the space $ L^\infty([0,t_*];L^2(\T))$.
 As this space is dual to the separable Banach space $L^1([0,t_*];L^2(\T))$, the sequence $\{\bar r^{(n)}(\cdot)\}_{n\ge1}$ is $\star$-weakly sequentially compact.
 Suppose that $ r\in L^\infty([0,t_*];L^2(\T))$ is its $\star$-weakly limiting point.
 Any limiting point of the sequence satisfies \eqref{eq:wlinear}, which shows that has to be unique and as a result $\{\bar r^{(n)}(\cdot)\}_{n\ge1}$ is $\star$-weakly convergent to $ r\in L^\infty([0,t_*];L^2(\T))$, the solution to \eqref{eq:linear}--\eqref{eq:bc0}.